qua-platform/qua-libs/examples/basics/intro-to-streams/readme.md

 id: index
 ---

 This example shows basic usage of streams and stream processing.
+Read more on the stream processing and it's capabilities in the [QUA docs](https://qm-docs.qualang.io/guides/stream_proc).

 The program consists of a for-loop which populates `stream1` with integers between 0 and 99 and `stream2` with random integers.
 So, if you didn't know QUA has a pseudo-random number generator, now you know.

 ```python